 Hematology: Blood and body fluids are analyzed by medical technologists through the use of instrumentation, microscopy, and manual cell counting.
-The tests performed in this area include: complete blood count (CBC), hemogram, reticulocte count, sedimentation rate, body fluid cell count, and body fluid crystal analysis.
+The tests performed in this area include: complete blood count (CBC), hemogram, reticulocte count, sedimentation rate, and body fluid cell count.
 The results from these tests help diagnose, treat, and monitor patients who have an anemia, leukemia, infection, and other blood and/or body fluid disorders.

 Coagulation: Instrumentation is used by medical technologists to analyze a patient's ability to form a blood clot.
-The tests offered in this are include the PT, aPTT, fibinogen, and D-dimer.
+Tests offered in this area include the PT, aPTT, fibinogen, and D-dimer.
 The PT and aPTT tests are used to monitor patients on blood thinners such as coumadin and heparin, while a D-dimer test is used to diagnosis and monitor patients with pulmonary embolism, disseminated intravascular coagulation, and deep vein thrombosis.

 Microbiology: In this department, medical technologists set up cultures on a variety of sources such as the throat, genitalia, urine, blood, wounds, body fluids, and sputum to determine if a patient has an infection.
 When bacteria grow, the bacteria are identified using a variety of manual and automated biochemical tests, stains and colony morphology.
 Instrumentation is used to test the bacteria for susceptibility to different antibiotics.
 This information helps the physicians decide which antibiotic to prescribe.